clvv/fasd/fasd.1.md

     disable fuzzy matching.
 Default value is 2.

     $_FASD_VIMINFO
-    Location of .viminfo file if not located in "$HOME/.viminfo"
+    Path to .viminfo file for viminfo backend, defaults to "$HOME/.viminfo"

+    $_FASD_RECENTLY_USED_XBEL
+    Path to XDG recently-used.xbel file for recently-used backend, defaults to "$HOME/.local/share/recently-used.xbel"

 # DEBUGGING